Committees

 Hon.
 Beverly Cutler, Alaska Court System, 3rd Judicial District

 Hon.
-Emily Ferrell, Court of Common Pleas
+Nicola Henry Taylor, Allegheny County Court of Common Pleas

 Hon.
 Sandra Jenkins, Louisiana Court of Appeal, Fourth District